katstevens/katstevens.github.io/_posts/2021-09-14-giving-difficult-feedback.md

 ## The Prime Directive

+The tips above won't be suited to every scenario.
+In some cases they might even make things worse, so use your judgement.
 Above all, remember [the Prime Directive](https://retrospectivewiki.org/index.php?title=The_Prime_Directive):

 > We understand and truly believe that everyone did the best job they could, given what they knew at the time, their skills and abilities,
 > the resources available, and the situation at hand.

-Assume that the recipient wants to improve, and you're doing them a favour by highlighting something they've missed.
+Give the recipient the benefit of the doubt.
+Assume that they want to improve, and your feedback should be designed to help them do that.

 In summary: